networknt/light-doc/content/en/concern/token-limit-handler.md

 The handler differentiates between client_credentials and authorization_code grant types:

-* For client_credentials: The key is composed of source IP and client_id.
+* For client_credentials: The key is composed of client_id and source IP.
-* For authorization_code: The key is composed of source IP, client_id, and code.
+* For authorization_code: The key is composed of client_id, code and source IP.
+* Refresh token is one-time token and it is not handled in this handler.

 ##### Duplicate Request Handling

 The maximum number of duplicated keys is configurable as duplicateLimit in the config file.
-When duplicated request counts exceed this number, an action is taken based on the configuration:
+When duplicated request counts exceed this number, an action is recommended based on the environment:

-* For lower environments (dev/sit/stg): An error message is returned to the consumer.
+* For lower environments (dev/sit/stg): It is recommended to return an error message to the consumer.
-* For production environment: The same error is logged as an error, but not returned to the consumer.
+* For production environment: It is recommended to log the same error in the logs, but not return it to the consumer.

+These recommendations allow for flexibility in implementation while providing guidance on best practices for different environments.

 ##### Implementation Considerations